shaheen412/carbon-awareness-platform/README.md

-# 🌍 EcoTrack AI - Carbon Footprint Awareness Platform
+# 🌍 EcoTrack AI – Carbon Footprint Awareness Platform

-## Overview
+## Chosen Vertical

-EcoTrack AI is a web-based Carbon Footprint Awareness Platform designed to help users understand, track, and reduce their environmental impact.

-The application calculates carbon emissions based on transportation, electricity consumption, flights, and dietary habits, then provides personalized recommendations for adopting a more sustainable lifestyle.
+Environmental Sustainability

+This project focuses on helping individuals understand, track, and reduce their carbon footprint through a simple and interactive web application.

 ---

+## Project Overview

+EcoTrack AI is a Carbon Footprint Awareness Platform that estimates a user's environmental impact based on transportation habits, electricity consumption, flight frequency, and dietary choices.

+The platform provides personalized recommendations that encourage more sustainable daily habits.

+---

 ## Problem Statement

-Many individuals are unaware of how their daily activities contribute to carbon emissions.
-Without clear insights and practical guidance, it is difficult to make environmentally responsible decisions.
+Many people are unaware of how their everyday activities contribute to carbon emissions.
+Without awareness and actionable guidance, it is difficult to make environmentally responsible decisions.

-EcoTrack AI addresses this challenge by helping users calculate their carbon footprint and providing actionable recommendations to reduce emissions.
+EcoTrack AI addresses this challenge by providing a simple way to estimate carbon emissions and receive recommendations for improvement.

+---

+## Approach and Logic

+The application collects user inputs related to:

+* Daily car travel
+* Monthly electricity usage
+* Flights per year
+* Diet type

+Each category contributes to the user's estimated carbon footprint using predefined emission factors.

+The total footprint is calculated and used to generate:

+* Sustainability Score
+* Emission Breakdown
+* Personalized Recommendations

+The application also visualizes emission categories using charts for better understanding.

+---

+## How the Solution Works

+### Step 1

+The user enters lifestyle information.

+### Step 2

+The application calculates emissions from:

+* Transportation
+* Electricity
+* Flights
+* Diet

+### Step 3

+A total carbon footprint value is generated.

+### Step 4

+The system assigns a sustainability score.

+### Step 5

+Recommendations are displayed based on the user's results.

+### Step 6

+The user can download a summary report.

 ---